BrNi05/vscpa/README.md

 ## About the project

-- VSCPA is a tool for C and C++ developers using VS Code.
+- VSCPA is a debugging and building assisting tool for C and C++ developers using VS Code.
-- It generates the `tasks` and `launch` files for the project, totally automatically or based on user preferences.
+- It generates the `tasks` and `launch` files for the project, completely automatically or based on user preferences.
-- It can be (and should be) opened from the working directory.
+- It can be (and should be) opened from the working directory (the VS Code project folder).
-- After initial setup, up to 0-click file generation.
+- After initial setup, up to "0-click" file generation.

 # Initial Setup

 - Download the lastest release.
 (Be sure to periodically check for new releases.)
-- Use the installer or manually paste the executable to a folder (preferably a typical install location).
+- Use the installer or manually paste the executable in a folder (preferably a typical install location).
 - For the first time only, launch the program from the install location or shortcut.
-    - Run VSCPA with admin priviliges (`sudo` on linux), else the program will restart requesting elevation.
+    - Execute VSCPA with admin priviliges (`sudo` on linux), or else the program will restart requesting elevation.
     - VSCPA will automatically add itself (and GCC if not present) to environment variables.
-    - Upon success, the program will terminate, as no further job needs to be done.
+    - Upon success, the program will terminate, as no further setup needs to be done.

 # Usage

 - Create your basic folders and files structure for your C/C++ project.
 - Locate your projects root folder, where the `.vscode` folder should be.
-- Type `vscpa` in VS Code Terminal or in the path bar, hit ENTER.
+- Type `vscpa` in VS Code Terminal, in system terminal opened in working directory or in the path bar, hit ENTER.
 - Choose the execution mode.
     - Default mode: generate files based on your previous settings or hard-coded, yet adaptive software defaults.
-        - Fallback for default mode without default config saved: C++23/C23 (depending on the files in the folder), recursive source file and header include, -Wall -Werror args.
+        - Fallback for default mode without default config saved: C++23/C23 (depending on the files in the folder), recursive source file and header include, `-Wall`, `-Werror`, `-Wextra`, `-Wpedantic` compiler flags as args, output name: runnable.
     - Edit mode: create new config (apply and/or save it as default).
         - Select language.
 Currently supported: C, C++
         - Select language standard (all supported by GCC).